bleu0-teem/web/README.md

 ## 🛠️ Tech Stack

-BLUE16 Web is powered by a reliable and modern stack:
+BLUE16 is powered by a reliable and modern stack:

 *   **Frontend:** PHP (with a focus on clean, component-based rendering)
 *   **Backend:** PHP (API-first, modular, and extensible)